prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 Here’s the command to get started with the process.
 This command will **not** submit your signed message to the network yet, and will only generate the data needed for the next steps.

-navigate to the extracted `deposit` script after downloading and extracting the `staking-deposit-cli`.
+Navigate to the extracted `deposit` script is after downloading and extracting the `staking-deposit-cli`.

 ```jsx
 ./deposit generate-bls-to-execution-change